 This field is numeric and must not contain decimal points, commas or $+- or other non-numeric characters.
 It is right justified and zero filled.
 This field must be greater than zero.

-6.62 Total tax withheld – if tax is withheld from payments where an ABN was not quoted, this can be reported in either a Taxable payments annual report or a PAYG Withholding where ABN not quoted - annual report.
-If those amounts are going to be included in the Taxable payments annual report, this field must contain the amount of tax withheld from all of those payments for the financial year.
+6.62 Total tax withheld – if tax is withheld from payments where an ABN was not quoted, this can be reported in either a Taxable payments annual report or a PAYG withholding where ABN not quoted - annual report.
+If those amounts are included in the Taxable payments annual report, this field must contain the amount of tax withheld from all relevant payments for the financial year.
 This amount includes any amounts withheld on the market value of non-cash benefits.
 The amount must be reported in whole dollars.

 This field only needs to be completed for amounts withheld from payments where a payee did not quote an ABN.